Harbormaster-AI/github-action/README.md

 ` SSH - git@github.com:Harbormaster-AI/github-action.git`
 ` HTTPS - https://github.com/Harbormaster-AI/github-action.git`

 2.)
 Edit the _git_ section of `/samples/yamls/project.as.code/django-project-as-code.yml` to set your GitHub username.
-Leave the password blank because you assigned a Person Token and applied it to your account at platform.harbormaster.ai
+Leave the password blank because you already assigned a Personal Token and applied it to your account at platform.harbormaster.ai

 3.)
 Create a GitHub repository by the name of _django_repo_ (any name will work).